-Note: Milk goes sour.
-After using it make sure to wash the valve, the bottle, the tube, and the tray well.
+Note: Milk goes bad.
+After using make sure to wash the valve, the bottle, and the tube.

 Camera Set Up and Focus

 The next step is position and focus the camera.
 The camera position is up to you and depends largely on the lens you are using, what kind of shot you want and how close you want to be to the drop.